The idea behind this blog was simple. Or it seemed to be.

-Let’s say that my assumptions about the simplicity of this enterprise were sightly off.
-Just slightly.
+Let’s say that my assumptions about the simplicity of this enterprise were sightly off, just slightly.

-Then, and with some amusement to myself, I have discovered that these ‘mirrors in art of the past’ can in fact help me in my own work with the futures.
-It didn’t happen at once and took me a while to see the things clear, but with time this project started to work as a training platform or a springboard of some sort for my thinking about the future.
+At some point, with some amusement to myself, I have discovered that these stories about ‘mirrors in the art of the past’ can in fact help me in my own work with the futures!
+This discovery didn’t happen at once and it took me a while to see the things more clear, but after some time this project also started to work as a training platform, an intellectual gym of some sort, for my thinking about the futures.

-At some point I summarised all these ideas in a separate post, a kind of methodological introduction to this blog.
-I called it Future of Mirrors, Mirror of Future.
+At some point I even summarised all these ideas in a separate post, a kind of methodological introduction to this blog, called it Future of Mirrors, Mirror of Future.

 Now, speaking about ‘blogs’, I have recently found a very appropriate ‘warning sign’: